AmitShtober/reactjs-starter-kit/README.md

 # How to run?
 1. clone the master to your local repository
-2. Inside the cmd:
+2. Inside the CMD/TERMINAL:
    * npm install
    * npm run dev
 3. Have fun!

 # Contribute
-I would like to make this project much more stable with a lot of other basic feature (such as pre configured UI Framework).
+I would like to make this project much more stable with a lot of other important features (such as pre configured UI Framework).
 If you have the time and willing to help, I would be more then happy to merge your pull request.